 The discussion of three practical problems related to the "geodesic" in a discrete graph space and the solution found in a corresponding part of modern algebra could remind geodesists of the advancement achieved by C.F.
 Gauss in geodesy by extending the mathematics of continuous (real) spaces.

-Acknowledgements
+10 Acknowledgements

 I am grateful for the dissertation work of Alenka Krek, Matin Raubal, and Elissavet Pontikakis, which investigated each one of the topics recorded.
-Till Mossakowski produced the crucial hint to apply distributive categories.
-Two anonymous reviewers made valuable suggestions to improve the presentation.
+Till Mossakowski produced the crucial hint to think of distributive categories.